KernelKrise/httpy/README.md

 # httpy

-A simple Python HTTP download server with cache-disabled headers.
+A simple Python HTTP download/upload server with no caching.
 Useful for quickly transferring files during CTF challenges or pentesting.

 For educational and authorized security testing purposes only.